scriptotek/library-sql/_episodes/01-introduction.md

     [here](https://github.com/uio-carpentry/2017-02-02-librarycarpentry/raw/gh-pages/data/sqlite-lesson.zip).
 2. Unzip the file on your Desktop.

+The sqlite-lesson folder contains a folder called source containing CSV files (comma separated files) `articles.csv` and `journals.csv`; and a bash script `import.sh`.
+Copy the source folder and import.sh into the sqlite folder inside the library carpentry folder.

-## Import CSV-files into tables in SQlite
+## Import the CSV files into tables in SQLite
-In order to work with the data in the CSV-files, we have to import them into SQlite and in the process turn them into dabase tables.
+In order to work with the data in the CSV files, we have to import them into SQlite and in the process turn them into dabase tables.
 This can be a bit cumbersome, so for the purpose of this course we have made a script that does this:

-1. Download the script import.sh from here :xxxxxxxxxxxxxxxxxxxx, and place it in the sqlite-folder
+1. Make sure you are in the sqlite-folder and that the source folder is also there.
-2. Run import.sh by writing 'bash import.sh in the unix prompt
+2. Run import.sh by writing 'bash import.sh in the prompt
 3. Then write: ls libcarp.sqlite3 to see that the database was created successfully _(hint: you can use the `tab-key` to autocomplete 'ls l..')_